TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.fitMode

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14832

 • `set` **fitMode**(`arg`): `void`

 Set how the content should be fitted and preserve the aspect ratio of the source texture or sprite.
-Only works for {@link ELEMENTTYPE_IMAGE} types.
+Only works for ELEMENTTYPE_IMAGE types.
 Can be:

-- {@link FITMODE_STRETCH}: Fit the content exactly to Element's bounding box.
+- FITMODE_STRETCH: Fit the content exactly to Element's bounding box.
-- {@link FITMODE_CONTAIN}: Fit the content within the Element's bounding box while preserving its Aspect Ratio.
+- FITMODE_CONTAIN: Fit the content within the Element's bounding box while preserving its Aspect Ratio.
-- {@link FITMODE_COVER}: Fit the content to cover the entire Element's bounding box while preserving its Aspect Ratio.
+- FITMODE_COVER: Fit the content to cover the entire Element's bounding box while preserving its Aspect Ratio.

 #### Parameters